How to Fix "WiFi doesn't have a valid IP configuration" Error on Windows 10

 The configuration problem can be caused by several issues such as a faulty network, incorrect network settings, hardware issues, network problems from your network operator, and disabled Windows network services, among other reasons.

-There are ways to fix this problem manually, which include the following:
+If your WiFi does not have a valid IP configuration, there are several ways to fix this problem, which include the following:

 - Release and renew your IP address